ahaythorpe/PL-300-Exam-Notes/README.md

 📝 **Final Practice Question:**
 > A report must show global sales totals unaffected by slicers.
 Which function clears filters?
 ✅ **ALL()**

----

-### ✅ End of Guide
-You’re now ready to review, export, and print your color-coded Power BI PL-300 Study Guide!